SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-model-manager.md

 ### Exporting a model

 You can export each model that is currently listed in the model manager.
-This is helpful, for example, if you want to transfer a model from the current Cumulocity IoT tenant to a different tenant.
+This is helpful, for example, if you want to transfer a model from the current {{< product-c8y-iot >}} tenant to a different tenant.
 The model is saved in JSON format.

 **To export a model**